Home » Bitcoin Trading Guide

 Bitcoin rose to an all-time high of $19,783.06 by December 2017, but with China banning its use, the price declined significantly in 2018 and 2019.

 All this led to a massive rally in Bitcoin in late 2020.
 By the end of November the same year, Bitcoin had broken its December 2017 high.
 In January 2021, Elon Musk’s tweet pushed Bitcoin prices to over $37,000.
 When Tesla announced on February 8, 2021 that it had purchased $1.5 billion worth of Bitcoin and planned to start accepting it as payment for its vehicles, the price of the cryptocurrency hit the roof, rising to the then all-time high of over $64,000.
-However, on May 12, 2021, Tesla reconsidered its decision due to concerns that Bitcoin mining was contributing to carbon emission and climate change.
+However, on May 12, 2021, Tesla reconsidered its decision due to concerns that Bitcoin mining was contributing to carbon emissions and climate change.
 This triggered a deep pullback in Bitcoin prices.

 In June 2021, El Salvador’s legislature voted to make Bitcoin legal tender, and the legislation was signed into law on September 7.
 Another key event in June was the approval of the Taproot network software upgrade, which was installed in November.

 In October 2021, the US SEC approved the ProShares Bitcoin Strategy ETF, a cash-settled futures exchange-traded fund (ETF), as the first Bitcoin ETF in the US.
 The ETF gained 5% during its first trading day on October 19, 2021.
+In May 2022, rival blockchain Terra and its native coin LUNA suffered a sudden collapse, inciting panic in the market.
+As a result, Bitcoin prices plummeted by a whopping 60% from their peak in November 2021, dropping to $26,000.

 Uses of Bitcoin